Home page | About the site | History | People | Nature | Industrial Archeology | Sports | Links |

 Pictures: Piero Sartorio.

-Snow on the trees of Valentino park.
+trees of Valentino park.

 Siberia-like river Po.